Affective computing: Body gesture

-Gestures could be efficiently used as a means of detecting a particular emotional state of the user, especially when used in conjunction with speech and face recognition.
-Depending on the specific action, gestures could be simple reflexive responses, like lifting your shoulders when you don't know the answer to a question, or they could be complex and meaningful as when communicating with sign language.
+Gestures can be used as a means of detecting the particular emotional state of a user, especially when used in conjunction with speech and face recognition.
+Gestures could be simple reflexive responses, like lifting one's shoulders when one does not know the answer to a question, or they could be complex and meaningful, as when communicating with sign language.
 Without making use of any object or surrounding environment, we can wave our hands, clap or beckon.
-On the other hand, when using objects, we can point at them, move, touch or handle these.
-A computer should be able to recognize these, analyze the context and respond in a meaningful way, in order to be efficiently used for Human–Computer Interaction.
+On the other hand, when using objects, we can point at them, move, touch, or handle them.
+A computer should be able to recognize these gestures, analyze the context, and respond in a meaningful way in order to be used for Human–Computer Interaction.

-There are many proposed methods to detect the body gesture.
-Some literature differentiates 2 different approaches in gesture recognition: a 3D model based and an appearance-based.
+Gestures can be detected using many methods.
+There are two main approaches towards gesture recognition: 3D model based and appearance-based.
 The foremost method makes use of 3D information of key elements of the body parts in order to obtain several important parameters, like palm position or joint angles.
 On the other hand, appearance-based systems use images or videos to for direct interpretation.
 Hand gestures have been a common focus of body gesture detection methods.

 Physiological monitoring

 This could be used to detect a user's affective state by monitoring and analyzing their physiological signs.
 These signs range from changes in heart rate and skin conductance to minute contractions of the facial muscles and changes in facial blood flow.
 This area is gaining momentum and we are now seeing real products that implement the techniques.
 The four main physiological signs that are usually analyzed are blood volume pulse, galvanic skin response, facial electromyography, and facial color patterns.
+For instance, these methods have been used to examine for symptoms of depression.